 If you’re not careful, your fitness routine might be the root cause of sciatica.
 There’s a small muscle in the buttock known as the piriformis.
 The piriformis stabilizes the hip and rotates the leg outward.
 If it gets inflamed or becomes too tight, you might experience sciatica.
-Any exercise that moves the leg away from the body’s midline increases your risk of experiencing sciatica, particularly if you have weak inner thigh muscles.
+Any exercise that moves the leg away from the body’s midline increases your risk of experiencing sciatica.
+This is particularly true if you have weak inner thigh muscles.

 Lifting can cause sciatica, as well.
 If you have weak core muscles, you’re at an increased risk of experiencing a herniated disc while lifting.
 Poor lifting techniques will also contribute to your likelihood of getting a herniated disc.
 Sciatica is difficult to prevent for many athletes, due to the constant and excessive strain they put on their bodies.
 However, working with a physical therapist to strengthen key areas, such as your core and inner thighs, could make these types of exercises safer for you.

 As an athlete, you know the importance of choosing the right equipment.
 Your shoes are probably one of the most important things you use, but if you’re not careful, that fancy footwear could be the cause of some of your pain.
 Re-examine your shoes to make sure you have the best fit for the job.
 Your shoes should fit well and provide adequate cushioning and arch support.
-If you’re engaged in professional sports, or hope to be soon, invest in custom fit shoes that are designed for the sport or activity you are engaging in.
+Invest in custom shoes designed for your favorite sport or activity if you’re engaged in professional sports or hope to be soon.